KirkBrooks/yaUT/Documentation/Classes/UnitTest.md

 ### Test Methods

-The real poser of unit test comes in grouping them together.
+The real power of unit test comes in grouping them together.
 Take a look at the **TestMethod**  class documentation to see how you can put together test methods made up of serveral individual tests.
-The look at **FullTest** class to see how you can have 4D run all your methods for you.
+Then look at **FullTest** class to see how you can have 4D run all your methods for you.